locustio/locust/docs/writing-a-locustfile.rst

 a system we need to make HTTP requests.
 To help us do this, the :py:class:`HttpLocust <locust.core.HttpUser>` class exists.
-When using this class, each instance gets a :py:attr:`client <locust.core.User.client>` attribute which will be an instance of :py:attr:`HttpSession <locust.core.client.HttpSession>` which can be used to make HTTP requests.
+When using this class, each instance gets a :py:attr:`client <locust.core.User.client>` attribute which will be an instance of :py:attr:`HttpSession <locust.clients.HttpSession>` which can be used to make HTTP requests.

 .. autoclass:: locust.core.HttpUser
     :members: client